Doctoral Program Alumni News

 Matthew Heitzman '13 - Assistant Professor of English at Arcadia University

-Kelly Sullivan, Visiting Assistant Professor at New York University
+Kelly Sullivan, Visiting Assistant Professor of Irish Studies at New York University

 Alex Shakespeare ’13 - Visiting Assistant Professor at Skidmore College

 Beth Tressler ’13 - Assistant Professor of English at Quincy University

 Gene Gorman ’12 - Part-time faculty, Emerson College

 Nick Gupta '12 - Assistant Professor of English at Marygrove College